njtierney/validateHOT/README.md

 ## Example

-First, we load the package.
+First, we load the package:

 ``` r
 library("validateHOT")